 One of the great things about the blog engine we use is that it shows all the search engine queries that led to someone clicking through to the site.
 I’ve been looking through the logs to see what kind of problems people are having that end up here.
 In this occasional series, I’m going to pick a search engine query and blog about it – hopefully helping out people who have the problem in future.

 First up is running out of transaction log space.
 This happens when the transaction log fills up to the point where it has to grow but either autogrow is not turned on or the volume on which the transaction log is placed has no more space for the file to grow.
 So what causes the transaction log to fill up in the first place?
 It could be a number of different things.
 The two most common ones I’ve seen are:

 - The database is in full recovery mode with normal processing, a full database backup has been taken but no log backups have been taken.
 This commonly happens when an application goes into production and someone decides to take a backup, without realizing the consequences.
 Log truncation is not automatic in such a case – a log backup is required to allow the log to truncate.

 - The database is in any recovery mode but there’s a very long-running, uncommitted transaction that prevents log truncation.
 (Even in full recovery mode with regular log backups, all the log records for the long-running transaction are required in case it rolls-back – and SQL Server can’t selectively truncate log records from the log for some transactions but not others.)

 Let’s have a look at both of these in SQL Server 2005 and example solutions.

 First thing to do is create a database with a very small transaction log that we can easily fill up.

-Notice that I’ve specifically turned auto-growth of the log file off by setting FILEGROWTH= 0.
+Notice that I’ve specifically turned auto-growth of the log file off by setting the file growth to zero.
 Now let’s set the database into full recovery mode and take a full database backup.